 Each club then presented their projects.
 Afterward, we had a community leaders’ panel with panelists including the superintendent of CMS, members from the school board, and the president of Johnson C. Smith University.
 Bill Anderson (executive director of MeckEd), Mona (a fellow student), and I moderated the panel on education, teachers, legislation, and student apathy.
 We closed the day with one of my favorite parts–a group poem that I performed with two teens from TPPC, as well as Nikkeia Wiler (managing director of TPPC) and Tim Hurley (the executive director of TFA).

 I am committed to Wake UP! because it’s important that all types of people work together for the benefit of others.
 I look forward to the day when a whole generation is evenly educated and all that we currently know of our nation is reset.
 We want Wake UP!
 2014 to be even more impactful than this year.
 If you would like to support and empower our students, you can be a part of Wake UP! too.
 We need your involvement to spread equity throughout the system.
 We need everyone’s presence because collaboration yields opportunities without limit.

-Allen Bosbyshell is a junior at Northwest, a member of the Wake UP!
+Allen Bosbyshell is currently a senior at Northwest, a member of the Wake UP!
 Steering Committee, and a member of The Possibility Project-Charlotte.
 For more information on Wake UP! or to be a part of it this coming season, contact Kelley Pomis with Teach For America at Kelley.Pomis@teachforamerica.org or Nikkeia Wiler with The Possibility Project-Charlotte at email@example.com.